ethereum/EIPs/EIPS/DebtStandard.md

 ##### status

 This function should return the status of a debt based on its time parameters.
-All created debts are necessarily done by debtor, as such all are Approved by default.
-If activation date as passed, it's Materialized.
-Following, if due date for fullfiment has passed, it's Defaulted.
+If the activation date has passed, it's Materialized.
+If due date for fulfillment has passed, it's Defaulted.

-* @param debtID - is an unique identifier of a debt inside this contract space
+* @param debtID - is a unique identifier of a debt inside this contract space

 ```
 function status(uint256 debtID) public view returns (DebtStatus _status);